typelevel/typelevel.github.com/posts/2018-05-09-tagless-final-streaming.md

 While in this case it was possible to make it generic I don't recommend to do this at home because:

+- we are assuming that all the items are a finite number that fit into memory (by doing `stream.compile.toList`).
 - it involves an incredible amount of boilerplate.
 - as soon as the logic gets more complicated you might run out of options to make it work in a generic way.
 - it is less performant.